 List of Essential Oils Safe For Use In The Second And Third Trimesters Of Pregnancy

-Ylang Ylang, Tea Tree, Sweet orange, Peppermint, Sandalwood, Rosewood, Rose Otto, Petitgrain, Patchouli, Neroli, Mandarin, Lime, Lemongrass, Lemon, Lavender, Grapefruit, Ginger, Geranium, Eucalyptus, Roman Chamomile and Bergamot.
+Ylang Ylang, Tea Tree, Sweet orange, Peppermint, Sandalwood, Rosewood, Rose Otto, Petitgrain, Patchouli, Neroli, Mandarin, Lime, Lemongrass, Lemon, Lavender, Grapefruit, Ginger, Geranium, Eucalyptus, Roman Chamomile, Bergamot and Basil.

 List Of Essential Oils Unsafe For Use During Pregnancy